edures888/tp/docs/UserGuide.md

 ### List all events: `event list`  [coming soon]

+### Find free time slots: `free`

+[Insert Screenshot, coming soon]

+Displays the time slots in a week when all members of the specified group are free (no events).

+Format: free INDEX [date]

+* Finds unoccupied time slots within members of the group at the specified `INDEX`.
+The index refers to the index number shown in the displayed group list.
+The index *must be a positive* 1, 2, 3 ...
+* The date field is optional.
+The time slots will be shown for the week ahead, starting from that date.
+If it is not provided, then the current date will be used.

+### Importing a Person: `import` [coming soon]

+### Exporting a Person: `export` [coming soon]

 ### Clearing all entries : `clear`

 Clears all entries from the address book.